instaclustr/terraform-provider-instaclustr/docs/data-sources/kafka_cluster_v2_instance.md

 <br>Network name or a relative Network or Subnetwork URI e.g. projects/my-project/regions/us-central1/subnetworks/my-subnet.
 The Data Centre's network allocation must match the IPv4 CIDR block of the specified subnet.<br><br>
 <a id="nested--tag"></a>
 ## Nested schema for `tag`
 List of tags to apply to the Data Centre.
 Tags are metadata labels which  allow you to identify, categorize and filter clusters.
-This can be useful for grouping together clusters into applications, environments, or any category that you require.<br>
+This can be useful for grouping together clusters into applications, environments, or any category that you require.
+Note `tag` is not supported in terraform lifecycle `ignore_changes`. <br>
 ### Read-only attributes
 *___key___*<br>
 <ins>Type</ins>: string, read-only<br>